MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-macos-overview.md

 ## Before you begin

-Before you get started with Endpoint DLP on macOS devices (Catalina 10.15 or later), you should familiarize yourself with these articles:
+Before you get started with Endpoint DLP on macOS devices (three latest released versions), you should familiarize yourself with these articles:

 - [Learn about Endpoint data loss prevention](endpoint-dlp-learn-about.md)
 - [Get started with Endpoint data loss prevention](endpoint-dlp-getting-started.md)